zd333/ng-conv/README.md

 ## Components

+* prefer single component modules
-* in most cases a component should be declared in feature core module
+* best place to declare component (import component module) is feature root module
 * always separate container (smart) and presentational (dumb) components; never inject Store and other state-full services into dumb components; if you need some data from store almost everywhere (e.g. logged in user permissions) - then implement a custom directive with injected store, directive MUST use async pipe or run markForCheck (to trigger change detection upwards)
 * never use styles/UI markup in container components
 * do not use component input that accept RX streams (plain data only!)
 * `OnPush` change detection for dumb components is a must
-* shared components should be really shared (generic, used across the whole app/feature), declare such components in dedicated single-component-modules
+* avoid shared components module, prefer importing everything you need explicitely

 ## Services

 * in most cases a service (regualr or guard) should be provided in feature core module
-* services must be stateless; connectors (API connectors, storage data access objects, etc.) can have state-full dependencies, but own code of such services must be stateless any way
+* most services must be stateless; connectors (API connectors, storage data access objects, etc.) can have state-full dependencies, but own code of such services must be stateless any way
 * state-full services (with state-full dependencies) and services with side-effects (except store/facades) can only be injected into effects, never inject such services into components, facades and into other services (if you do so - then there are good chances that something goes non-NGRX way)
 * services must be provided on the level (module) where they are used, avoid providing everything on app root level
 * avoid plain functions (helpers), prefer stateless/side-effecft-less services which are injected via DI